There are currently 50 children in the Early Years Unit, 29 in Reception and 21 in Nursery.

-There are two teachers, Miss Snowden and Miss Love, two Nursery Nurses, 1 Early Years Practitioner and 3 Teaching assistants and we all work closely together to ensure the children have an exciting and stimulating start to their education.
+There are two teachers, Miss Snowden and Mrs Ramzan, one Nursery Nurse, Mrs Ahmed, an Early Years practitioner, Miss Hall and three teaching assistants, Mrs Kousar, Miss Samina and Mrs Amjad.
+We all work closely together to ensure the children have an exciting and stimulating start to their education.

 Throughout the week we have literacy, numeracy and phonics inputs and we like to make it as interactive as possible.
 Sometimes we go on hunts for letters or numbers, we bake every week and have a weekly parent library.
 We often change what has been planned to go with the children’s interest’s whether it be to build a den, go on a bear hunt, splash in the puddles or build an igloo in the snow.